Promoting Your Church Website

 Whenever your church office sends a letter, make sure it has your web and email addresses on it.
 When you order your next church stationary include your web address clearly (you do not need to put the http:// just start from the www).
 When you print your church notice sheet, parish magazine, or anything else, always include the web address.
 If you have just got your site nicely polished and are launching it then consider including an article about it in your church magazine.

-Certainly all emails from the church office and church staff should have footers – you have probably already seen these where people include their contact details at the bottom of an email.
-They are quick and easy to set up in programs such as Outlook and Outlook Express and will increase the number of visitors coming to your site.
+Certainly all emails from the church office and church staff should have signatures.
+You have probably already seen these where people include their contact details at the bottom of an email.
+They are quick and easy to set up in programs such as Outlook, etc and will increase the number of visitors coming to your site.
 You can even encourage your congregation to put footers at the bottoms of the personal emails saying something like:

 This means that every time they send an email they are advertising the church, of course depending on who and what they are emailing they may not wish to do this.